weaveworks/gitopssets-controller/contrib/pipelines/README.md

     name: cluster-1-stage
 ```

 The `singleElement: true` value pulls all of the generators in the matrix element into a single context

-The GitOpsSet create a kustomization and patches in each cluster
+The GitOpsSet creates a kustomization and patches in each cluster

 ```yaml
       apiVersion: kustomize.toolkit.fluxcd.io/v1beta2